 Customizable and automated triggers are also imperative for agents who wish to send a message at exactly the right time without needing to be hovering over their computer every second of their lives.
 Triggers such as a lead clicking on a product page can automatically send a message to the lead asking if they’d like to go to checkout or speak to an agent.

 What else is important is that those triggers should be customizable to fit the specific needs of the agent.
-If a marketing agent wants to know more about what a person is looking at or how they respond to certain ads, there should be a specific trigger that caters to the ad they click on.
+If a marketing agency wants to know more about what a person is looking at or how they respond to certain ads, there should be a specific trigger that caters to the ad they click on.
 The sooner they get a conversation going, the easier it will be to qualify a lead and send them to sales.

-It also plays an important role for support.
+It also plays an important role in support.
 People look at live chat as a quick solution.
 If it’s anything but quick, they’ll immediately assume you’re not paying attention and that they’re wasting their time.
 If, for example, a person clicks on an FAQ page, have a message automatically pop up that asks, “Did you find what you’re looking for?”

 Social Media Integrations